 Cocoyam is particularly important for food security and nutrition in rural areas.
 It is also a significant cash crop for small-scale farmers, contributing to their livelihoods and economic well-being.
-Ensuring sustainable cocoyam production through climate-smart practices can enhance food security and improve the economic resilience of small-scale farmers (Fawzy, 2023).
-Climate-smart agriculture (CSA) is an integrated approach to managing landscapes—cropland, livestock, forests, and fisheries—that address the interlinked challenges of food security and climate change.
+Ensuring sustainable cocoyam production through climate-smart practices can enhance food security and improve the financial resilience of small-scale farmers (Fawzy, 2023).
+Climate-smart agriculture (CSA) is an integrated approach to managing landscapes—cropland, livestock, forests, and fisheries—that addresses the interlinked challenges of food security and climate change.
 According to Ma & Rahut, (2024), there are a lot of CSA technologies that are practiced in many countries, Nigeria inclusive example use of organic manure, conservation agriculture, agro-forestry, soil management, water management, irrigation, improved crop variety and diversification, integrated pest management, manure management, livestock management etc. CSA aims to achieve three main objectives: sustainably increasing agricultural productivity and incomes, adapting and building resilience to climate change, and reducing and/or removing greenhouse gas emissions, where possible.
 For small-scale farmers in Abia State, adopting CSA practices is essential to sustaining cocoyam production in a changing climate.
 However, Small-scale farmers in Abia State face numerous challenges that affect their productivity and sustainability.
-These include limited access to resources such as improved seed varieties, fertilizers, and irrigation facilities; inadequate knowledge and training on modern agricultural practices; and constraints in accessing credit facilities which researchers like Omotesho et. al., (2020) failed to capture in their findings which this study aims to cover.
+These include limited access to resources such as improved seed varieties, fertilizers, and irrigation facilities; inadequate knowledge and training on modern agricultural practices; and constraints in accessing credit facilities, which researchers like Omotesho et. al. (2020) failed to capture in their findings, which this study aims to cover.
 Climate change exacerbates these challenges by increasing the vulnerability of small-scale farming systems to extreme weather events, pests, and diseases.
-However, cocoyam production faces significant challenges from climate change, including unpredictable weather patterns; soil degradation, and increased pest and disease pressures.
-In Abia State, cocoyam is an important staple crop that contributes significantly to the dietary needs and economic wellbeing of local communities.
+However, cocoyam production faces significant challenges from climate change, including unpredictable weather patterns, soil degradation, and increased pest and disease pressures.
+In Abia State, cocoyam is an important staple crop that contributes significantly to the dietary needs and economic well-being of local communities.
 However, the production of cocoyam is increasingly threatened by the impacts of climate change, including erratic weather patterns, soil degradation, and pest and disease outbreaks.
-These challenges necessitate the adoption of climate-smart agricultural practices to ensure sustainable cocoyam production.
+These challenges necessitate adopting climate-smart agricultural practices to ensure sustainable cocoyam production.
 Despite the recognized benefits of climate-smart agriculture (CSA), the adoption of such practices among small-scale cocoyam farmers in Abia State remains limited.
-Several factors influence the extent to which farmers can and do to implement climate-smart practices.
-Some factors, such as farmers’ access to financial resources, education, and extension services, significantly impact their ability to adopt new agricultural practices, effective agricultural extension services, improved seed varieties and knowledge of sustainable farming techniques, are essential for the successful implementation of CSA.
+Several factors influence the extent to which farmers can and do implement climate-smart practices.
+Some factors, such as farmers’ access to financial resources, education, and extension services, significantly impact their ability to adopt new agricultural practices.
+Effective agricultural extension services, improved seed varieties, and knowledge of sustainable farming techniques are essential for the successful implementation of CSA.

 Understanding the factors that influence the adoption of climate-smart practices among small-scale cocoyam farmers is crucial for designing effective interventions that promote sustainable agriculture.
 This study will provide insights into the socio-economic factors that affect the adoption of climate-smart agricultural practices.
 The findings will inform policymakers, agricultural extension services, and development agencies in their efforts to support small-scale farmers in adapting to climate change and improving their productivity and resilience.